LK (spacecraft): The N1-L3 flight plan

-Sergei Korolev, the lead Soviet rocket engineer and spacecraft designer during the 1950s and 1960s, planned to adopt the same lunar orbit rendezvous concept as seen in the Apollo programme.
+Sergei Korolev, the lead Soviet rocket engineer and spacecraft designer during the 1950s and 1960s, planned to adopt the same lunar orbit rendezvous concept seen in the Apollo programme.
 The lunar expedition spacecraft L3 was to consist of a Soyuz 7K-L3 Command Ship (a variant of the Soyuz) and an LK Lander.
 L3 would carry a two-man crew atop a single three-stage superheavy N-1 booster.
 A fourth stage, the Blok G, would push the L3 (LOK+LK) toward the Moon, with the Blok D as a fifth stage.

 Lunar orbit

 The Blok D engine would also slow the L3 into lunar orbit.
 Following the coast to the Moon, one cosmonaut would spacewalk from the LOK (Soyuz 7K-L3) to the LK (Lunniy Korabl) lander and enter it.
 He would then separate the Blok D stage and the LK from the LOK before dropping toward the Moon using the Blok D engine.
 Once slowed from orbital velocity and placed on a trajectory to the vicinity of the landing site by the Blok D, the LK would separate from the Blok D and continue the descent and landing using its Blok E stage on the LK for terminal deceleration and landing.